 target object as dirty.
 (Only suitable for non-scene objects).

-Unity internally uses the dirty flag to find out when assets have changed and need to be saved to disk.
+The dirty flag is used internally to find changed assets that need to be saved to disk.

 Did you find this page useful?
 Please give it a rating: